JagsJulia/Jags.jl/README.md

 ## What's new

+### Version 2.0.0 (tagged Jan 2019)

+1. Thanks to Hellema Jags.jl has been updated for Julia 1.

 ### Version 1.0.5 (tagged Jan 2018)

 1. Added an option to specify thinning by Jags.
 Jagsmodel() now accepts a jagsthin arguments.
 Default is jagsthin=1.
 Thanks to @hellemo.
 See examples Line3 and Line4.